mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ---

 You can't judge how well a writer writes for you until you see them do it.
 The paid trial is where the evaluation process truly begins.
-Use the time to observe how well the two of you communicate and how much coaching or editing they need before they produce content that matches what you want.
+Use this time to observe how well the two of you communicate and how much coaching or editing they need before they produce content that matches what you want.

 ## Send a kickoff email